 (ix) NOX,m shall be corrected to NOX,dry based upon the residual water vapour that passed through the chiller at the chiller's outlet temperature and pressure.

-The calculated NOX,dry shall at least amount to 95 % of NOX,ref.
+The calculated NOX,dry shall at least amount to 95 per cent of NOX,ref.

 (e) Sample dryer